Chamber of Reflection: Placement

 The Chamber of Reflection should ideally be situated beneath the Lodge room, featuring a natural dirt floor and walls adorned in either black paint or constructed with rock surfaces to emulate a cave-like ambiance.
 It is important for the recipient or person being taken to the chamber to go down a flight of stairs (or a ladder) to represent going down to the center of the Earth.

 The human skull or full skeleton

 Early Lodges insisted on using a full human skeleton but today most Lodges used a skull and crossbones; it is meant to evoke physical death.
 In Baroque painting, the still life associated with the presence of a skull was used to illustrate vanity (a defect of a person who thinks too highly of himself).
 The skull thus acted as a reminder of the fatality of death and as a call to humility.
 In European and Asian legends, the human skull is a counterpart to the vault of heaven.
-In the reflection cabinet, it recalls the alchemical theme of putrefaction.